jpotapova/weather-app/README.md

 Favourites are stored in local storage.

 Countries and cities are stored in a massive JSON file, which is served using json-server.
-Json-server is a third-party tools, that creates a fake REST API.
+Json-server is a third-party tool, that creates a fake REST API.